trishume/trishume.github.com/_includes/projects.md

 ## 2020

+- Played with Samurai in the [Hackasat](https://www.hackasat.com/) CTF.
+I helped with some Rust binary reverse engineering and signal processing.
+- Played with Samurai in the DEF CON CTF Quals, we came 2nd.
+I solved floood and helped with bytecoooding, whooo and some others.
 - Made [a Sublime Text plugin](https://github.com/trishume/stopfmt) that collapses 3-line short if statements in Go programs (`if err != nil { return }` frequently) onto one by folding the whitespace.
+- Built [a light-sensor-based hardware latency tester](https://twitter.com/trishume/status/1241529995891290112?s=20) for testing keyboard-to-screen UI latency
 - Wrote a fun library that can [telefork](https://github.com/trishume/telefork) a program to a different computer, and a blog post about it.
-- Built [a light-sensor-based hardware latency tester](https://twitter.com/trishume/status/1241529995891290112?s=20) for testing keyboard-to-screen UI latency

 ## 2019